zhitnikr/node-mini-sprint/readme.md

 - What tools can you use to test your server?
 - Where do you see your server console.logs?
 - **What parts of your code are asynchronous and how will you handle that?**
+---

+## Step Two: Refactor to Express
+- [ ] Check out a new branch `express-server`
+- [ ] Refactor your existing server from http to Express.js

+Note: Use the [Express documentation](https://expressjs.com/) as your primary resource for this.

+---
+## Step Three: Converting to React

+- [ ] Check out a new branch `react-client`
+- [ ] In the `react-client` directory, build out a refactored version of the original frontend in React
+- [ ] (Optional) Refactor your jQuery's AJAX client requests to use [Axios](https://www.npmjs.com/package/axios)

+Note: Use the [React documentation](https://reactjs.org/docs/getting-started.html) as your primary resource for this.

+---
+## Step Four: Add data persistence

+- [ ] Check out a new branch `add-mysql`
+- [ ] Design a `schema.sql` for storing the existing application data
+- [ ] Add data persistence to the information being stored in your backend (refactor the Express server as needed)

+Note: use the [MySQL](https://dev.mysql.com/doc/refman/8.0/en/) and [mysqljs](https://www.npmjs.com/package/mysql) documentation as your primary resources for this.

+---
+## BONUS: Full CRUD

+- [ ] Check out a final branch `full-crud`
+- [ ] Expand the functionality of your React frontend until it sends at least one request of each CRUD category
+- [ ] Build out server routing to handle those requests
+- [ ] Refactor your persistence layer as-needed to support these new routes